-Daniel is also an Acquisitions Editor at Fortress Press, an imprint of 1517 Media, which was named among the "Fast-Growing Independent Publishers, 2022" by Publishers Weekly.
-He acquires academic titles and heavily-researched nonfiction broadly in categories including religion, history, ethics, and culture.
+Daniel was previously an Acquisitions Editor at Fortress Press, an imprint of 1517 Media, which was named among the "Fast-Growing Independent Publishers, 2022" by Publishers Weekly.
+He acquired academic titles and heavily-researched nonfiction broadly in categories including religion, history, ethics, and culture.
 Before getting into book publishing, he expanded the reach and diverse voices of multiple publications, editing an award-winning columnist and a New York Times best-selling author.

 The son of immigrant parents from Barranquilla, Colombia, Daniel was born and raised in Uniondale, New York, and has a B.A. in philosophy from Calvin University and graduated Magna Cum Laude with a Master of Divinity from Duke University Divinity School.